akankshajaiswal8111/zipcar/README.md

 Every week, we had a SCRUM call and we have weekly sprint updates in the Sprint Overview Document along with Burn down charts for each week - Accessible at  - https://github.com/gopinathsjsu/sp20-cmpe-202-sec-49-team-project-teamspartans/blob/master/Sprint%20Overview.xlsx <br/>
 Wireframes created in the design phase have been uploaded at - https://github.com/gopinathsjsu/sp20-cmpe-202-sec-49-team-project-teamspartans/tree/master/Wireframes <br/>

-# Individual Contribution:<br/>
-Akanksha: Worked on the Admin module of creating and updating vehicles, vehicle types and  rental locations.<br/>
-Prarthana : Worked on admin and customer sign up.
-Also fees and charges and customer termination.<br/>
-Manasi: Worked on creating/editing reservations.<br/>
-Rimzim: Worked on searching for vehicles functionality.<br/>